 A hardwood floor can last 100 years if it's well cared for.
-Refinishing the floor is one of the ways you can keep hardwood floors looking warm and beautiful.
+As a professionaly, you know that refinishing the floor is one of the ways to keep hardwood floors looking warm and beautiful.
 Here's a step-by-step guide to refinishing a hardwood floor.

 Assess the Floor

 Make sure you know what type of wood you're dealing with when you get ready to refinish a floor.
 It's relatively easy to refinish a true hardwood such as oak or maple.
 If the floor is pine, it's a little more difficult to deal with, but with care, you can create a beautiful floor.
 Engineered wood floors, however, typically aren't good candidates for refinishing, as the veneer on the top comes right off as soon as you start sanding.

 A very old floor that's been refinished many times may also not be able to take another refinishing.
 Pull up a heating grate if possible to see how much hardwood is left.
 If there's less than 1/8 inch above the tongue or if you can already see nail heads in the floor, you can't re-sand it any longer.
 Check out options for removing the old finish chemically to try to refinish the floor.

 If the hardwood floor can handle another sanding, plan to be aggressive about it.
 Start with 36-grit sandpaper for a floor that hasn't been sanded in a long time or that has a lot of heavy finish on it.
 Floors that have been painted may even require you to go tougher and use 24 or 16-grit paper.
 Maple floors are so hard that they often require 36-grit sandpaper as well.